serafindanyil/autoresponce-chat/backend/README.md

 # Backend API

-This backend exposes REST endpoints under the `/api` namespace alongside a `/health` probe.
-All responses are JSON.
-Unless noted otherwise, requests and responses use UTF-8 encoded JSON bodies.
+This backend exposes a small REST surface under the `/api` namespace alongside a `/health` probe.
+Real-time chat data is delivered over Socket.IO after authentication.
+All REST responses are JSON using UTF-8 encoding.

 ## Base URLs